Trust Your Case To Our Cranston Car Accident Attorney

 - The car is stolen

 - They simply panic and leave the scene

-If you are injured in a hit and run accident, it is absolutely imperative that you speak to an experienced Rhode Island auto accident attorney to protect your rights.
-The Law Office of Joseph Lamy proudly serves clients throughout Rhode Island and Massachusetts, offering outstanding legal guidance, personalized counsel, and aggressive representation every step of the way.
-We offer legal services in English, Spanish, and Portuguese, and our attorney is available 24/7 to assist you.
+If you are injured in a hit-and-run accident, it is absolutely imperative that you speak to an experienced Rhode Island auto accident attorney to protect your rights.
+The Law Offices of Joseph Lamy proudly serves clients throughout Rhode Island and Massachusetts, offering outstanding legal guidance, personalized counsel and aggressive representation every step of the way.
+We offer legal services in English, Spanish and Portuguese, and our attorney is available 24/7 to assist you.